 Your environment is polluted

 Pollutants and toxins can cause you to gray faster, according to the Library of Congress.
 These chemicals generate free radicals—or oxidative stress—that damage melanin production and speed hair aging, studies suggest.
 But once hair grows out of the follicle, it’s dead, adds Dr. Day.
 “It’s really about what gets to the follicle level that will make the most marked difference.
 While these environmental issues may have an impact, other reasons, like stress, matter more,” she says.
 (More on that in a minute.)
-Here’s what your hair is desperately trying to tell you about your health.
+Here are more things your hair can reveal about your health.

 You’re super stressed

 When President Obama entered office his hair was dark.
 Five years later, people were concerned: He completely transformed to silver.
 (Time.com has a handy time lapse showing the president’s hair evolve from 2009 to 2014.)
 The stress-going gray link is hotly debated.
 However, says Dr. Day, “stress will accelerate your genetic destiny.”
 Meaning, if you’re not going to go gray any time soon, stress is unlikely to change your hair color.
 But if going gray is in your genes, stress can make your hair turn gray faster and earlier—unless you make an effort to manage stress.
-Don’t forget how much you need to include stress busters like these into your day.
+Plus, stressing out about every little thing is just one of the many habits that can make you age faster.

 You’re exposed to cigarette smoke

-Whether it’s you or someone else in your house doing the puffing, exposure to cigarette smoke can affect your hair color.
+If you’re still asking yourself, “What causes gray hair?”, you may want to blame the cigarettes in your house.
+Whether it’s you or someone else doing the puffing, exposure to cigarette smoke can affect your hair color.
 Research published in 2013 found that smokers have 2.5 times greater odds of early graying, likely because of the huge amounts of free radicals generated by lighting up.
 Count this as one more reason to quit—or encourage a loved one to break the habit.

 Your hormones are changing

 One glance at a photo of you a decade ago can tell you this, but your hair is not the same now as it was then.
+So, what causes gray hair to start?
 Thanks to hormones, your hair can change over time in texture, density, and, yes, color.
 “This process starts to be most noticeable when you turn 30.
 “That’s the age when people start to come in and complain about these issues,” says Dr. Day.
 Experts are still trying to understand precisely how hormones (like estrogen, progesterone, and cortisol) influence graying, she says.
 And certainly, there are women in their 50s going through menopause who have not a strand of gray hair.
 It may be a trifecta of events coming to a head: your genetics, environmental factors, and hormonal changes.
-Are you experiencing any of these early signs of perimenopause?

 It’s your age